top of page

 Our Philosophy

-Manvers Waterfront Boat Club was formed in 2011 and is based at Manvers Lake near Wath-upon-Dearne, South Yorkshire.
-The club has the use of a purpose built boathouse which is owned and operated by Manvers Lake & Dearne Valley Trust Ltd, a charitable company (Registered Charity No. 1150159) formed in 2011 to look after the lake and surrounding area.
+Manvers Waterfront Boat Club was formed in 2009.
+The club has the use of a purpose built boathouse which is owned and operated by Manvers Lake & Dearne Valley Trust Ltd, the charitable company (Registered Charity No. 1150159) formed in 2011 to look after the lake and surrounding area.

 The core activities of the Trust are: